 Overview

 Mental health is often one of the most crucial aspects of overall well-being.
 However, finding quality therapy can be financially challenging for many.
-Therapy sessions can be expensive, and when combined with factors like lack of insurance or low income, therapy can be unattainable for a significant portion of the population.
+Therapy sessions can be expensive, and when combined with factors like lack of health insurance or low income, therapy can be unattainable for a significant portion of the population.

 According to the National Alliance on Mental Illness (NAMI), approximately one in five adults in the United States experience mental illness in any given year.
 However, millions of these individuals might not receive treatment, often due to financial barriers.